pearu/sympycore/doc/demo0_1.rst

 Physical units
 ==============

-Sympycore has a basic support for dealing with symbolic expressions with
+SympyCore has a basic support for dealing with symbolic expressions with
 units:

 >>> mass1 = 5 * kilogram